-Statement Description log-only wz-omy Tests rate-limiting parameters without actually dropping any requests. logging Configures logging options for the name server. memstatistics Controls whether memory statistics are written to the file specified by memstatistics-file at exit. memstatistics-file Sets the pathname of the file where the server writes memory usage statistics on exit. null Causes all messages sent to the logging channel to be dis- carded. print-category Includes the category in log messages. print-severity Includes the severity in log messages. print-time Specifies the time format for log messages. querylog Specifies whether query logging should be active when named first starts. severity Defines the priority level of log messages. statistics-channels Specifies the communication channels to be used by sys- tem administrators to access statistics information on the name server. statistics-file Specifies the pathname of the file where the server appends statistics, when using rndc stats. stderr Directs the logging channel output to the server's standard error stream. continues on next page
+Statement Description

+fstrm-set-output-queue-size

+J Sets the number of queue entries allocated for each output queue.

+fstrm-set-reopen-interval

+Sets the number of seconds to wait between attempts to reopen a closed output stream.

+log-only

+Tests rate-limiting parameters without actually dropping any requests.

+logging

+Configures logging options for the name server.

+memstatistics

+Controls whether memory statistics are written to the file specified by memstatistics-file at exit.

+memstatistics-file

+Sets the pathname of the file where the server writes memory usage statistics on exit.

+null

+Causes all messages sent to the logging channel to be dis- carded.

+print-category

+Includes the category in log messages.

+print-severity

+Includes the severity in log messages.

+print-time

+Specifies the time format for log messages.

+querylog

+Specifies whether query logging should be active when named first starts.

+severity

+Defines the priority level of log messages.

+statistics-channels

+Specifies the communication channels to be used by sys- tem administrators to access statistics information on the name server.

+continues on next page